nZEDb/nZEDb_Misc/Guides/Installation/Ubuntu/Guide.md

 >>`sudo mysql -u root -p`

 >nzedb is the databasename, you can change this if you want.
 >Change YourMySQLServerHostName to the hostname of the server.
 If your MySQL server is local, use localhost.
 If remote, try the domain name or IP address.
 It has been reported 127.0.0.1 does not work for the hostname.
 >Change YourMySQLUsername for the username you will use to connect to MySQL in nZEDb.
 >Do not remove the quotes on the name / hostname / password.

 >>`GRANT ALL ON nzedb.* TO 'YourMySQLUsername'@'YourMySQLServerHostName' IDENTIFIED BY 'SomePassword';`

->>>Note: Change 'nzedb' (this is the database name), 'YourMySQLUsername', and 'YourMySQLServerHostName' to appropriate values for your configuration.

 >**[Mandatory]** Add file permission to your MySQL user.